ninjaaron/xonsh-quickstart/README.rst

 recursive globbing as in some other shell dialects.
 Pipes and I/O redirection also works in a similar way to the shell, though heredocs are not included.
-Though xonsh provides additional `redirection syntax`_, the standard mechanisms work just fine.
+Though xonsh provides additional `redirection syntax`_, the standard syntax work just fine.

 .. code:: sh